freenas/freenas-docs/userguide/tasks.rst

    automatically-created task. :ref:`S.M.A.R.T.
 Tests` and :ref:`Periodic Snapshot Tasks` must be set up manually.

+.. note:: Spaces cannot be used in the task scheduler.

 .. index:: Cron Jobs
 .. _Cron Jobs: